 If the FSMA concludes that the BE-REIT does not observe the laws, regulations and/or its articles of association, this does not necessarily lead to a loss of BE-REIT status.
-Instead, the FSMA may, for example, make the necessary recommendations to the BE-REIT to remedy to the situation, subject to grace period which can be linked to a penalty of a maximum of EUR 50,000 per day of delay with a total of EUR 2,500,000.
+Instead, the FSMA may, for example, make the necessary recommendations to the BE-REIT to remedy the situation, subject to a grace period, which can be linked to a penalty of a maximum of EUR 50,000 per day of delay with a total of EUR 2,500,000.
 Or, the FSMA might impose temporary sanctions (for example, a public notice).
 The FSMA could also ask the market authorities to suspend the listing of the shares of the transgressing BE-REIT.
 The ultimate penalty would be to omit the BE-REIT from the BE-REIT list.
 The BE-REIT would then lose its status and would become a regular real estate company.
 The official loss of status would start as of the date of notification.
-Additionally, if there is an intentional infringement to certain laws and regulations, a prison sentence and/or a fine could be imposed on the directors of the BE-REIT, as well as on the 'promoter' of the BE-REIT.
+Additionally, if there is an intentional infringement of certain laws and regulations, a prison sentence and/or a fine could be imposed on the directors of the BE-REIT, as well as on the 'promoter' of the BE-REIT.

-The loss of BE-REIT status shall also have tax consequences.
-A recent ruling has clarified these consequences:

-- With respect to the results of the year concerned, they will be subject to the B-REIT tax regime until loss of the regime and to the ordinary corporate income tax as from this date. - The share capital of the B-REIT, in the sense of the corporate law legislation, shall be considered fiscal capital for the purposes of corporate income tax and withholding tax. - The retained earnings, not yet distributed, of the B-REIT, built-up under the B-REIT status, shall be considered taxed reserves for the purposes of corporate income tax and withholding tax; these retained earnings have indeed been subject to their own tax regime. - The revaluation surplus corresponding to the latent gain that has been subject to the exit tax, shall be considered a taxed reserve for the purposes of corporate income tax and withholding tax; this revaluation surplus has indeed been subject to its own tax regime.
+- The loss of BE-REIT status shall also have tax consequences.
+A recent ruling has clarified these consequences: - With respect to the results of the year concerned, they will be subject to the B-REIT tax regime until loss of the regime and to the ordinary corporate income tax as from this date; - The share capital of the B-REIT, in the sense of the corporate law legislation, shall be considered fiscal capital for the purposes of corporate income tax and withholding tax;